-Clarendon College operates four air-conditioned residence halls.
+Clarendon College operates five air-conditioned residence halls.
 Knorpp Hall is designated for women.
 Vaughan and Phelan Halls are designated for men.
-Southwest is the newest residence hall on campus and features individual apartment style units.
+Regents and Southwest are the newest residence hall on campus and feature apartment style units.
 Special arrangements have been made to accommodate handicapped students in designated rooms.